Normal age-related memory problems

 Finding the cause of the memory problems

-If you or the person you’re caring for have any concerns about their memory, it’s best to get them checked out by a GP.
-Having a timely diagnosis means you or your loved one can receive the help and support you need.
+If you or the person you’re caring for have any concerns about their memory, it’s best to be checked out by a GP.
+Having a timely diagnosis means you or your loved one can receive the help and support that is needed.
 This is explored further in our article, diagnosing dementia.

 We explain how to spot the signs of dementia and the main types, including Alzheimer’s and vascular dementia.